TadiT7/treble_experimentations_wiki/Xiaomi-Mi-6X.md

       * MTP/PTP: **Not working**-->[#225](https://github.com/phhusson/treble_experimentations/issues/225)
       * OTG: OK
         * *If you can't use otg, please change a better cable.*
-  * *The phone didn't show the charging status while quick charging.*
+  * *The phone didn't show the charging status while quick charging.
+(QC 3.0+ only, QC 2.0 and normal charging is OK)*

 ## How To Flash